 The PRME Chapter Australia/New Zealand was endorsed as an Emerging Chapter by participants at the 2nd PRME Australia/New Zealand Forum, hosted by Griffith Business School (Australia) in 2012.
 We transitioned to an established Chapter in 2017 with a strong network signing the Memorandum of Understanding at the 5th AUSNZ PRME Forum held at Deakin University, Melbourne.

-The Australian New Zealand Chapter has grown in 2020 to a network of 29 Australian and 5 New Zealand Higher Education Institutions.
-It is worth noting that 73% of all Australian universities and 63% of all New Zealand universities are PRME signatories.
+The Australian New Zealand Chapter has grown in 2024 to a network of 36 Australian and New Zealand Higher Education Institutions.
 Enabling university graduates to become effective citizens and active change agents is a key driver of this region’s higher education sector.
 The recognition that business schools play a major role in cross-sector collaboration to ensure we leave our world in a better place than what we found it drives our regions’ PRME passions and amplifies our commitment to responsible management education and values of sustainability and global responsibility.

 Students studying in Australia and New Zealand come from across the globe.
 Large numbers of diverse cultures offer us rich exploration for teaching and learning but also numerous challenges in the way to tackle all 17 SDGs in the curriculum, research and partnerships.
 The PRME AUSNZ Chapter comes together as a community to share knowledge and ways.
 In the following section, we summarise some of these key collaborative efforts and partnerships at the local, national and international level.